jmossr/DCS-FlightAssistant/README.md

 ### Engaging The Autopilot
-For now the autopilot can be engaged or disengaged by pressing a specific sequence of buttons on the SCR-522-A Radio Control Panel.
+The autopilot can be engaged or disengaged by pressing a specific sequence of buttons on the Radio Control Panel.
 After pressing a sequence to command the autopilot, the radio can be switched to any channel again.

 - To engage level flight, press: *channel D, channel C, channel B*
 - To engage alt and bank angle hold, press: *channel D, channel C, channel A*
 - To disengage, press: *channel D, channel C, channel D*
+- Pressing the radio 'off' button will also disengage the autopilot

 All sequences start with channel D. If channel D is active before you want to command the autopilot, you must first switch to another channel to be able to